Capterra and Software Advice

 What to look for:

-• Open APIs for integration with HR systems, building management, or intelligence systems.
+• Open APIs for integration with building management, HR, and intelligence platforms.

-• Automatic triggering of related actions, such as crisis communications or business continuity workflows.
+• Automatic triggering of business continuity workflows and mass notifications.

 Example:

-A global security team receives an alert from a threat intelligence provider.
-The IMS automatically creates local advisories for nearby sites, alerts regional leads, and triggers a dynamic risk assessment.
+A threat intelligence feed flags elevated risk in a city centre.
+The IMS automatically creates advisories for all nearby sites, alerts regional security leads, and triggers a dynamic risk assessment before anyone has to make a manual decision.

 9. Scalability, Flexibility, and Future-Proofing